NiloGregginz33/QMGRExperiments/README.md

 Closing Notes

-I’ve done my best to set up this simulation based on theoretical insights, but I’m not a physicist by training.
+I've done my best to set up this simulation based on theoretical insights, but I'm not a physicist by training.

-I’d love feedback on:
+I'd love feedback on:

 Whether the methodology and results align with established physics, or if any of these experiments have been done before this on this topic.
 Any suggestions for refining the model or testing additional scenarios.

 Basically if you agree with all that stuff, then please see the result of every file basically overall ive seen charge info conserved, spin conserved, mass conserved.
 Everything that the holographic princple holds and even if you take it straight from Hawking.
 You will see Hawking Radiation, carry detectable electric charge, deviating from the idea that Hawking Radiation is purely thermal.
 Information is generally conserved in color charge.
 I wish this was all a simulation artifact but it definitely works on real quantum computers like the coded experiments that start w a Q mean.
 So theory or not something weird is happening, because its sooo close to what Leonard Susskind was saying about all information needing to be preserved, but I never hear his explanation on why that could be.
 Is this analog for black holes sufficient?
 And if its not sufficient, is the circuit I execute on IBMs Quantum Computer because i feel like thats physical, quantum, and also their service is free any maniac at home can access a quantum computer and have access to free real physical quantum qubits exhibiting behavior that we expect to see if black holes were emitting Hawking Radiation. black holes can have no hairs, and its cool to confirm.

-Now that im eyeballing it I think I have kinda heard that entanglment correlation somewhere before, and after googling to confirm it appears to be Tsirelson’s Bound, but I now have to let that sink in for a second lol.
+Now that im eyeballing it I think I have kinda heard that entanglment correlation somewhere before, and after googling to confirm it appears to be Tsirelson's Bound, but I now have to let that sink in for a second lol.
 Also the other confusion came from the limits of quantum computers to model QCD. idk in the moment i was on a roll felt like I was in the zone so i just went with it, sometimes you gotta pause and think about if what youre doing makes sense.

 Sorry for doubting you Dr Susskind, ppl on stack exchange just said idk so I had to check if I could continue to use youtube for sources.

 So this basically means nothing new, a very good sign I think :)

-and seems like yes, Leonard Susskind is not just talking theoretically anymore this means bc I just showed that not only does it work with the Hawking Radiation found on black holes millions of years far and into the future, but also rather on real physical quantum systems and states we can see and manipulate clearly on earth here and now that also exhibit this same behavior (Hawking Radiation)

-Leonard Susskind probably already said all this at some point but I was in the other room watching Netflix.

-at least a couple things that matter, i wanted to capture the idea for electric charge spin mass and color bc in my mind the electric charge being captured tells me the credebility of of the people I respect on youtube. color charge was just a question bc like black holes dont have color.
-I really care how it evolves over time but i feel like thats a bit much rn.
-Simply knowing it can be both static and dynamic feels like an answer to me for rn.
-And depends on what you inject right or radiate away. i dont know exactly how things like dyanmic vs stable lose leaning meaning bc they are dependent on what you want and the universe is more like a buddhist monk, non dual and it has the power to pick and choose.
-No idea how to find out more about that rn. seems out of my league.
-(I figure out how to switch between them at will in the factory code)

-Thank you for reading, and I appreciate any insights you can offer!

-Also although I did mostly do this to say Leonard Susskind is right, I also wanna say Matt from PBS Space Time, Lex Fridman, 3b1b, and Isaac Arthur are super helpful.

-KEY INSIGHT:
 and seems like yes, Leonard Susskind is not just talking theoretically anymore this means bc I just showed that not only does it work with the Hawking Radiation found on black holes millions of years far and into the future, but also rather on real physical quantum systems and states we can see and manipulate clearly on earth here and now that also exhibit this same behavior mimicking Hawking Radiation, accessible to all from me, and IBM Q computers stood out bc they are literally free access open source to their equipment so I figured why not share how to use the tools that are available.